rvzaytsev/awesome-math/README.md

 - Richard Borcherds (youtube channel)

 ## Contribute
+I would be very grateful if you could share something awesome you have come across with me.

-You can drop me an email if you want to add something r.zayt at mail dot ru, but I will have to use it myself before I add to the list.
+You can drop me an email if you would like to recommend something to r.zayt at mail dot ru.
+I will have to use it myself before I add it to the list though.